Fats: Why Are They an Essential Part of Your Diet

 There are three major classifications of fats — saturated, unsaturated, and trans fats.
 Most fat-containing foods have a combination of these types, with one usually being present in a more dominant form than the others.
+Sources of fat include plant and animal sources.
 Dietary fats are found in plant sources (soybean, olive, corn, canola, sunflower, nuts, and seeds) and animal sources (butter, full-fat milk, meats, poultry, and eggs).

 These fats contain a higher number of hydrogen atoms, which cling to each other and make saturated fats dense and difficult to break.
 They are less vulnerable to rancidity (oxidative change in fat composition when exposed to air and moisture) and have a higher shelf-life.
 When food becomes rancid, its taste and odor change.